-According to MDCPS there are 81,654 students with learning or intellectual disabilities, emotional/behavioral or autism spectrum disorders, speech/language or sensory impairments and developmental delays.
+According to MDCPS there are 84,128 students who are identified as having an ESE Primary Exceptionality.
+ESE Primary Exceptionality categories include students with autism spectrum disorder, deaf/hard of hearing, developmentally delayed, sensory impaired, emotional/behavioral disability, gifted, hospital or homebound, language impaired, orthopedically impaired, speech impaired, traumatic brain injury impaired, visually impaired and other health or learning disabilities.
 The MDCPS acknowledges that finding a starting point to aid the students who have disabilities may be arduous, so resources have been gathered from community members to help find the best services to meet the students' needs.
 One program within the MDCPS is the Exceptional Student Education (ESE) program.
 The ESE program and services help address the unique needs of kindergarten through 12th grade students who are gifted and those who have mild, moderate or severe disabilities.
 They serve students from the age of three until they graduate with their high school diploma, or until their 21st birthday.